MY STORY

 In 2001, I was introduced to yoga by a dear friend who moved here from California, one month after my 40th birthday.
 I was a full time Mom and homemaker with a small personal training business on the side.
 I was an avid tennis player, and had just run my first marathon.
 Excited to add something extra to my workout routine, Power Yoga was a challenging new form of exercise.
 Little did I know, but my life was about to change significantly.
 The practice of yoga, for me, evolved into a vital lifeline that kept me sane and grounded.

 My passion grew deeper to learn all that I could about this ancient practice.
 At that time, there was only one yoga class in town that I could attend regularly.
 Yoga classes were even forbidden at some facilities.
 I started to travel across the country to seek out training from very well-known and highly respected yoga teachers from different schools and styles.
 I read lots of books.
-With a background as a Registered Nurse and having worked in the fitness industry for most of my adult life, I felt confident to open my own studio in 2002.
+With a background as a Registered Nurse and having worked in the fitness industry for most of my adult life, I felt confident to open my own studio in 2002 and to pursue teaching Yoga as a career.

 Out in the community, in 2005, I began work at Pine Grove Behavioral Health Women’s Center teaching yoga and wellness principles to women in recovery from eating disorders and chemical dependency.
 I eventually developed the Behavioral Health Yoga Therapy Program at Pine Grove Gentle Path, now called Gratitude, where I currently work with men and women in recovery from multiple addictions, including relationship and sexual addiction.
 In June of 2022, I added Pine Grove’s Professional Enhancement Program and Next Step to my weekly agenda.